learn-co-students/ruby-assessment-001/README.md

 ## Levels 4+

 You will have to put your code separate files that should be loaded.
 Add your methods for level 4 in the file located in the lib directory, named `level4.rb`.

+## Level 7
+Fill in the blanks with your own expectations to test what self is.